emdete/Qubes-blogs/emdete/README.md

 - separate packing for distributions from code

-- reconsider systemd use (runit)
+- reconsider systemd (use runit)

-- debian should switch off apt install-recommends, install-suggests
+- Debian should switch off apt install-recommends, install-suggests

 - are the dependencies correct?

-- isc-dhcp is a nightmare

 - switch from exim to opensmtp